vtalpaert/hackathon-hi-paris-2021/README.md

 Describe the approach(es) you adopted to solve the problem raised in this hackaton.
 Strive to justify your choices.
 </details>

+Prioritized experience replay
+Float16
+Early stop

+Normalisation (basic)
+Data augmentation (week and season)

+Hyperparam fine tuning (small vs big networks)

 <details open="open">
 <summary><h3 style="display: inline-block">Future improvements</h2></summary>
 Explain what next steps you envisage.
 </details>

+Deepen the graph analysis and produce a rule based approach

+Can be usefull for pretraining ? (can be ecological)

 ## Project usage